 Treatment

 Treatment options for melanomas can vary.
-In many cases, if the tumors aren’t causing any immediate issues, they might be left alone with a watch-and-wait approach.
+In many cases, if the tumors aren’t causing immediate issues, they might be left alone with a watch-and-wait approach.

 If they grow or start to affect the horse’s quality of life, treatments may include surgical removal, cryotherapy (freezing), or immunotherapy.